Absolute pitch

 Can adults acquire absolute pitch?

 In traditional music education, various training methods have been developed to “learn absolute pitch”.
-However, as opposed to the claim, the training focuses on developing relative pitch and working memory, which in combination can allow musicians for performing well in traditional absolute pitch test where the reference note is given at the beginning of the test.
-Thus, it seems likely that the acquiable skill in adulthoods is the relative recognition (i.e., calculation of intervals) of pitch chroma, rather than the absolute perception of pitch chroma.
+However, as opposed to the claim, the training focuses on developing relative pitch and working memory, which in combination can allow musicians to perform well in traditional absolute pitch tests where the reference note is given at the beginning of the test.
+Thus, it seems likely that the acquirable skill in adulthood is the relative recognition (i.e., calculation of intervals) of pitch chroma, rather than the absolute perception of pitch chroma.

-Recently, however, a group of scientists has been suggested that absolute pitch can be acquired in adulthoods.
+Recently, however, a group of scientists has argued that absolute pitch can be acquired in adulthood.

-In a more recent cross-cultural study (Miyazaki et al., 2018), Miyazaki and colleagues found an inverse relationship between absolute pitch and relative pitch across East Asian and Western countires (Japan, China, Poland, Germany, and USA).
-This suggests an overemphasis on developing absolute pitch can harm a more releveant musical skill, relative pitch.
+In a more recent cross-cultural study (Miyazaki et al., 2018), Miyazaki and colleagues found an inverse relationship between absolute pitch and relative pitch across East Asian and Western countries (Japan, China, Poland, Germany, and the USA).
+This suggests an overemphasis on developing absolute pitch can harm a more relevant musical skill, relative pitch.

 Even more, ones with absolute pitch can be easily irritated by imprecisely tuned tones (Rogenmoser et al., 2020), which could make musicians less adaptive to unfamiliar musical scales and non-modern tunings.